spookysalsa/medermade.github.io/week-3/2-methods/README.md

 In the next few exercises, we will be asking you to "wrap" logic into a method.

 Now's your chance to practice!
-Complete the [1-defining-method](1-defining-method) challenge.
+Complete the [Define an Empty Method](4-defining-method) challenge.

 ## Release 3: Read Ch.
 6: More About Methods
 Read through the entire chapter to get a better feel for the built-in methods ruby has.
 (There are a LOT more, by the way).